luxonis/depthai-docs-website/source/pages/spatial-ai.rst

 #################

 One of the classic problems in autonomous robotic navigation/actuation are **unknown objects**.
-Known objects are specified before the installation to be encountered - such as tools, other machines, workers, equipment, and facilities.
+Known objects are specified before the installation to be encountered, such as tools, other machines, workers, equipment, and facilities.

 We cannot anticipate unknown objects - including those